$A=2,3,4$ nuclear contact coefficients in the generalized contact formalism: Results

 The ratios have been calculated for all local and non-local potentials listed at the end of Sec.~\ref{subsec:2BDFMD} for the $ ^3\mathrm{H} $, $ ^3\mathrm{He} $, and $ ^4\mathrm{He} $ nuclei.
 Given the large number of cases we have analyzed, here we present only a subset for $^3$He (and later for $^4$He), since the results for $ ^3\mathrm{H} $ and $ ^3\mathrm{He} $ exhibit analogous trends.
 In particular, we focus on the results obtained with the local NV2+3/Ia* and NV2+3/Ib* Norfolk potentials, because the NV2+3/IIa* and NV2+3/IIb* results are very similar.
 Regarding the for $A=3$ obtained with non-local potentials, we include those at various chiral orders with cutoffs $ \Lambda = 450$ MeV and $500 $ MeV, as the results obtained with $ \Lambda = 550 $ MeV exhibit a behavior analogous to the $ \Lambda = 500 $ MeV ones.
 The cutoff dependence is studied in the ratios of 2BDFs at N2LO and N3LO, as the behavior at N4LO closely resembles that at N3LO.

 We present in Figs.~\ref{fig:2bdf_ratio_loc} and~\ref{fig:2bmd_ratio_loc} the ratios between the 2BDFs or 2BMDs and the universal functions, or their FT, with and without the $L=0$ assumption (see Eqs.~\eqref{eq:cpp0_old_k}--\eqref{eq:cnp0_r}), calculated using the local potentials NV2+3/Ia* and NV2+3/Ib* for the $^3$He nucleus.
 By inspection of the figures we can see that plateaus are observed for large values of $ k $ and small values of $ r $, corresponding to regions dominated by SRCs.
 Specifically, in Fig.~\ref{fig:2bmd_ratio_loc}, the plateau region occurs at very high $ k $.
 For this reason, we choose to extract the contact coefficients in the range $ 3.5-4.5 \, \text{fm}^{-1} $.
 On the other hand, in Fig.~\ref{fig:2bdf_ratio_loc}, the plateau appears for small values of $ r $.
 Therefore, we have decided to extract the coefficients in the range $ 0-1 \, \text{fm} $.
+The choice of these ranges for $k$ and $r$ is consistent with Ref.~\cite{Cruz-Torres:2019fum}.

 We present in Figs.~\ref{fig:2bdf_ratio_nonloc_n2lo}, \ref{fig:2bdf_ratio_nonloc_n3lo}, \ref{fig:2bmd_ratio_nonloc_450} and~\ref{fig:2bmd_ratio_nonloc_500} the ratios between the 2BDFs or 2BMDs and the universal functions, or their FT, with and without the $L=0$ assumption calculated using the non-local potentials for the $^3$He nucleus.
 By inspection of the Figs.~\ref{fig:2bdf_ratio_nonloc_n2lo} and~\ref{fig:2bdf_ratio_nonloc_n3lo} we can see that a clear plateau appears for $ r\to 0 $.
 Consequently, the contact coefficients are extracted in the range $ 0 \text{--} 1 \, \mathrm{fm} $.
 However, differences arise depending on the spin channel and the cutoff $\Lambda$.
 Specifically, the plateau in the $ S = 1 $ channel is significantly larger and more pronounced compared to the $ S = 0 $ channels for all potentials.
 Additionally, in the $ S = 0 $ channels, differences depending on the cutoff are evident at the same chiral order.
 In particular, for $\Lambda = 500$ MeV, the plateau is the most pronounced, while for $\Lambda = 450$ MeV, the curve exhibits an increasing trend as $ r \to 0 $.
 Conversely, for $\Lambda = 550$ MeV, a decreasing trend is observed as $ r \to 0 $.
 These differences are more evident for N3LO and N4LO (the latter, which exhibits behavior similar to N3LO, is not shown) compared to N2LO.
 Despite these cutoff effects at small $ r $, it can be observed that all curves between $ 0 $ and $ 1 \, \mathrm{fm} $ are relatively flat.